-Shovels and Specialty spades -You may find that you need sharp pointed shovel for general digging or maybe a border or shrubbery spade for those tight spaces.
+Shovels and Specialty spades -You may find that you need sharp pointed shovel for general digging or maybe a border spade for those tight spaces.

 Loppers or Pruning Saw -Loppers are great for pruning smaller tree and bush limbs that are green and the pruning saw for dead branches.